“I can’t swim… what if I sink?”

 The water in the float pod is only about 10 inches (or 25 cm) deep.
 Surprising, isn’t it!

-It doesn’t need to be any deeper than that as it is so saturated with Epsom salts that when you lie back, you will be floating on the surface.
+It doesn’t need to be any deeper than that as it is so saturated with Epsom salt that when you lie back, you will be floating on the surface.

 Your face will be above the water.
 It is basically impossible for you to turn over by accident, even if you fall asleep, which is another common concern we’ve covered in a separate piece.

-If you are worried at any point you can sit up, turn the light on, open the pod door, or even climb out if you wish.
+If you are worried at any point you can sit up, turn the light on, open the pod door (if you’ve chosen to close it), or even get out if you wish.

 You are in complete control and can take your time.